sidoh/esp8266_milight_hub/README.md

 This project uses [WiFiManager](https://github.com/tzapu/WiFiManager) to avoid the need to hardcode AP credentials in the firmware.

 When the ESP powers on, you should be able to see a network named "ESPXXXXX", with XXXXX being an identifier for your ESP.
-Connect to this AP and a window should pop up prompting you to enter WiFi credentials.
+Connect to this AP with the password "milightHub" and a window should pop up prompting you to enter WiFi credentials.

 #### Get IP Address